 The synchronization issues folders contain logs and items that Microsoft Outlook has been unable to synchronize with your email or SharePoint servers.
 Having messages in these folders is a normal function of Outlook as they are error checking mechanisms that the program uses to sync your email to email services.

-There are four synchronization issues folders that appear in the navigation pane when you view the folder List.
+There are four synchronization issues folders that appear in the navigation panel when you view the folder List.
 They can be located in Outlook's folder view, which can be accessed by doing the following:

 - Click on the three dots in the bottom left of your Outlook email program or type "CTRL+6"